Skip to main content

 public function touch($key, $seconds);

-Common upgrade issues
+Common migration issues and fixes

 // Before